Azure/acr-cli/README.md

 |----|----|----|
 |[![Build Status](https://dev.azure.com/azurecontainerregistry/acr-cli/_apis/build/status/acr-cli_linux?branchName=main)](https://dev.azure.com/azurecontainerregistry/acr-cli/_build/latest?definitionId=16&branchName=main)|[![Build Status](https://dev.azure.com/azurecontainerregistry/acr-cli/_apis/build/status/acr-cli_windows?branchName=main)](https://dev.azure.com/azurecontainerregistry/acr-cli/_build/latest?definitionId=17&branchName=main)|[![Go Report Card](https://goreportcard.com/badge/github.com/Azure/acr-cli)](https://goreportcard.com/report/github.com/Azure/acr-cli)|

+> [!IMPORTANT]
+> The `acr purge` feature in this repository is currently in maintenance mode.
+No new features will be added.
+A server-side purge solution is planned in Azure Container Registry as its replacement in 2026.

 This repository contains the source code for CLI components for Azure Container Registry.
 The CLI consists of a new way to interact with Container Registries, the currently supported commands include
 * Tag: to view all the tags of a repository and individually untag them.